How might D2 work?

 There is extensive evidence (but not formal proof) that TSH stimulates D2 activity.
 TSH has varying bioactivity which is not reflected in TSH assays.
 This, along with considerable diurnal and menstrual fluctuations means that over-reliance should not be placed on TSH levels.
 TSH resulting from reduced TRH stimulation has reduced bioactivity which further complicates the interpretation of TSH assays.

 Experimental evidence and blood test results indicate that bioactive TSH regulates D2 activity.
 D2 regulates intracellular T3 in vital organs such as the brain, skeletal muscle and heart.
-Thus, serum T3 and TSH do not directly reflect intracellular T3 and thyroid hormone signalling.
+Thus, serum T3 and TSH do not accurately reflect intracellular T3 or thyroid hormone signalling.
 Blood tests do not reflect thyroid status.
-They give an indication which if combined with skilful interpretation and clinical presentation can be useful for diagnosis and therapy.
+They give an indication which combined with skilful interpretation and clinical presentation can be useful for diagnosis and therapy.

 - A placebo-controlled trail of TRH supplementation in symptomatic patients with a subnormal TSH.
 TRH might restore normal TSH secretion and bioactivity.

-- A placebo-controlled study of L-T3 therapy in symptomatic patients with a subnormal TSH in order to establish what dose of L-T3 is clinically effective.
+- A placebo-controlled study of L-T3 therapy in symptomatic patients with a subnormal TSH in order to determine what dose of L-T3 is clinically effective.

 Let’s look at a real case of subnormal TSH secretion.